Toronto Maple Leafs: NHL Training Camp Injury Update

 Although his name can be deceiving, Winnipeg Jets forward Bryan Little is anything but a small impact player.

 Due to his lengthy tenure with the team, he holds second place for two franchise records (points and goals) and fifth in assists.
 This is why his absence will be all the more gaping.
-In November, Little suffered a season-ending injury as a result of friendly fire during a game which resulted in perforated eardrum.
+In November, Little suffered a season-ending injury as a result of friendly fire during a game which resulted in a perforated eardrum.

 Andreas Johnsson